Lennong/graceful-shutdown/README.md

 # Run commands on remote Docker host with docker-cli

 This is used to connect to another Docker host with docker-cli, without modifying your local Docker installation or when you don't have a local Docker installation.
-This script require that you already added a SSH public key to your Docker host for passwordless root access.
+This script requires that you already added and confirmed a SSH public key to your Docker host for passwordless root access.
 From your Docker-less host run:
 ```bash
 apt install ssh